SERVICES

 Practical Home Support (Safe, General Guidance)

-Home care is individualized, but general principles often include:
+Home care alongside scar tissue treatment is individualized, but general principles often include:

 - Protecting scars from sun exposure